 The future is now.
 Using virtual tools creates and nurtures interest in your brokerage.
 Agents may be apprehensive about your company and not feel confident enough to come to an in-person event just yet.
 Don’t make the mistake of assuming the agent has no interest in your brokerage, perhaps they’re just not comfy cozy going stag.
 Holding virtual meetings and activities allows agents to foster their interest until they are comfortable enough to attend an in-person event.

 Webinars can be very useful in getting your message out to potential new agents.
 Use your Facebook group, social media accounts, blog, and email lists to invite agents to learn more about your brokerage.
-Even if no one actually attends the set webinar, record it and send it people who expressed interest in attending.
+Even if no one actually attends the webinar, record it and send it to people who expressed interest in attending.
 Webinars are an excellent device to spread your message to large groups of people from the comfort of your office.

 Be flexible with this tactic though.
 Try holding some webinars during business hours, and some after hours.
 People have busy schedules and you may be more likely to get their attention if they are not at work.